Discern a supermoon’s large size with the eye? An observer says yes

 The fact that the ellipticity of the lunar orbit can be detected with the unaided eye and without any technical means also raises the question whether that may have happened already in antiquity (which could have led thinkers to question that everything in the cosmos was going around in perfect circles).
 I have tried to find literature on that topic but couldn’t find conclusive answers.

-Bottom line: There’s a supermoon on the weekend of July 11-13, 2014, and many will tell you that you can’t discern the supermoon’s extra large size with just your eye.
+Bottom line: Many will tell you that you can’t discern the supermoon’s extra large size with just your eye.
 Daniel Fischer in Königswinter, Germany says that’s not true.